- Unique identifier:

 Department of Biostatistics, Gillings School of Global Public Health, The University of North Carolina at Chapel Hill, Chapel Hill, NC, USA; Department of Biology, Carolina Center for Genome Sciences, and Lineberger Comprehensive Cancer Center, The University of North Carolina at Chapel Hill, Chapel Hill, NC, USA; Department of Genetics and School of Medicine, University of North Carolina at Chapel Hill, Chapel Hill, NC, USA

-This work was supported by the NIH Biostatistics Training Grant in Cancer Genomics and NIH grants Bayesian Approaches to Model Selection for Survival Data (GM70335), Inference with Missing Covariates in Regression Models (CA74015), and ENCODE grant U54 HG004563.
+Supported by the NIH Biostatistics Training Grant in Cancer Genomics and NIH grants Bayesian Approaches to Model Selection for Survival Data (GM70335), Inference with Missing Covariates in Regression Models (CA74015), and ENCODE grant U54 HG004563.

 1 user review